Skip to content

 Last updated:

-The comparison microscope is among the most straightforward optical instruments in a forensic laboratory.
-Two microscopes, mounted side by side and joined by an optical bridge, allow the analyst to view a questioned specimen and a known specimen in the same visual field simultaneously.
-The split image makes agreements and disagreements immediately visible in a way that no sequential viewing arrangement can match.
-Since Calvin Goddard and Phillip O. Gravelle demonstrated the instrument in firearms examination in 1925, it has been the primary tool for all pattern-comparison work on bullets, cartridge cases, and tool marks.
+The comparison microscope joins two microscopes with an optical bridge, placing the questioned and known specimens in the same visual field simultaneously.
+Since Calvin Goddard and Phillip O. Gravelle demonstrated the instrument in firearms examination in 1925, it has been the primary tool for pattern-comparison work on bullets, cartridge cases, and tool marks.
+Establishing that a visual match exists and validating its accuracy against a known error rate are, however, distinct problems, and the field has spent the decade since the PCAST 2016 report working to close that gap.

-The response, which has been uneven across countries and laboratories, is a move toward computational tools that produce a quantitative comparison score supplementing or eventually replacing the subjective match opinion.
-The NIST Ballistic Toolmark Research Database, the Congruent Matching Cells algorithm, and the commercial 3D imaging platforms (Cadre's TopMatch, Foster and Freeman's Evofinder) all represent this transition.
-Understanding both the classical microscopy workflow and the computational supplement is now essential for any forensic examiner or advocate working with tool-mark evidence.
+The response to this epistemological challenge has been a move toward computational tools that produce a quantitative comparison score supplementing the subjective match opinion.
+The NIST Ballistic Toolmark Research Database, the Congruent Matching Cells algorithm, and commercial 3D imaging platforms (Cadre's TopMatch, Foster and Freeman's Evofinder) all represent this transition.

-Note on scope: the basic comparison microscope, including its optical design with the polarising and fluorescence attachments, is covered in the forensic-microscopy subject (Module 2).
+Note on scope: the basic comparison microscope, including its optical design with the polarising and fluorescence attachments, is covered in the forensic-microscopy subject (Module 2) in the stereo and comparison microscope topic.
 This topic assumes that background and focuses on its application in tool-mark comparison, the 3D imaging workflow, and the scoring algorithms that support or challenge the optical examination.
+The AFTE framework and tool-mark formation mechanics that this workflow applies are introduced in the tool marks fundamentals topic.
+For the direct ballistics application, the bullet striation comparison topic shows how the same comparison microscopy and CMC methodology is applied to fired bullets.

 Setup and calibration.
 Before any tool-mark comparison, the analyst calibrates the comparison microscope using a stage micrometer to verify magnification accuracy.
 Both optical paths must be set to the same magnification, contrast, and illumination conditions.
 In reflected-light work (the standard mode for metallic substrates and casts), the Koehler illumination procedure centres the light source and maximises field uniformity.
 Oblique illumination, where the light source angle is lowered to 15-30 degrees from horizontal, increases the shadow contrast of fine striations and is routinely preferred for striated-mark work.
 The SWGMAT (Scientific Working Group for Materials Analysis) guidelines, and the successor OSAC documents, specify oblique illumination as the recommended technique for striation visibility.